3 Useful GUI and Terminal Based Linux Disk Scanning Tools

 It collects in-depth information about a supported hard disk and you can get that data using the utilities below.

-smartctl is one of the two utilities under the smartmontools package.
-It is a command line utility which controls and monitors the S.M.A.R.T system.
+smartctl is one of the two utilities under the smartmontools package, which is a command line utility that controls and monitors the S.M.A.R.T system.

 To install smartmontools package, run the applicable command below for your distro: